2026 Family Guide

 Usdan uses text messaging as an additional way to communicate emergency reminders, announcements, and alerts.
 Please be aware that text messaging may be used in certain situations throughout your child’s session.

-If you need to make a payment, please call 631-643-7900 ext 113 or email invoices@usdan.org.
-You may also bring a check to orientation.
-Failure to pay may result in the withdrawal of your child’s program.
+If you have questions about your invoice or need to make a tuition payment, please call the Finance Department at 631.643.7900 ext 113 or email invoices@usdan.org.
+Please note that outstanding balances will result in your child’s withdrawal from the program.

 TRANSPORTATION

-3. Please call your bus attendance monitor by 7:30 AM if your child is unable to attend for the day.
+Please call your bus attendance monitor, listed on your child’s Bus Information email, by 7:30 a.m. if your child is unable to attend for the day.
 Vacation notes listing days of absence and “no bus pick-up” should be given to the attendance monitor.
 If you are unable to reach the monitor, please call the bus company at the number listed below.
-Please do not call the camp for daily absences.
+Please do not call Usdan for daily absences.

 Bus Companies (please refer to your individual letter for which company services your child’s route):